shining-honeycreeper-1600

 Shining Honeycreeper

-Habitat: Shining Honeycreepers can be found in the canopy of humid forests, often near fruiting trees and flowering plants.
+Habitat: Shining Honeycreepers are found in the canopy of humid forests, often near fruiting trees and flowering plants.
 They are also commonly found in forest edges and secondary growth..

 Behavior: These birds are active and agile, often moving quickly through the forest canopy in search of fruit, nectar, and insects.
 They are known for their acrobatic feeding behavior, hanging upside down to reach food.

-Breeding: Shining Honeycreepers build small cup-shaped nests in trees, typically using plant fibers, moss, and spider silk.
+Breeding: Shining Honeycreepers build small cup-shaped nests in trees using plant fibers, moss, and spider silk.
 The female lays 2-3 eggs, which are incubated for about 12-14 days.
 Both parents help feed and care for the chicks.

 Conservation status: The Shining Honeycreeper is considered to be of least concern in terms of conservation status in Colombia by the IUCN.